Hoomanzoh79/Hoomanzoh79/README.md

 I have completed my bachelor's in Biomedical Engineering but my passion for programming has led me to backend development and python programming 🐍

-Interested in learning Data Analysis 🧐
+Interested in learning aata analysis 🧐

 ### Languages and Tools 🔨: